8483/notes/topics/arduino.md

 Other popular microcontrollers: 8051, PIC, AVR, ARM, MSP

+Microcontrollers have application specific small processing power while microprocessors have general purpose large processing power.

+Microcontrollers have built in RAM, ROM and other peripherals in a single chip.
+Microprocessors have only the CPU, and other peripherals, RAM, ROM should be connected externally.

 # Programming

 Unlike most previous programmable circuit boards, the Arduino does not need a separate piece of hardware (called a programmer) in order to load new code onto the board – you can simply use a USB cable.